fivetran/dbt_twitter_organic/README.md

     twitter_<default_source_table_name>_identifier: your_table_name
 ```

-#### Unioning Multiple Twitter Organic Connectors
+#### Unioning Multiple Twitter Organic Connections
-If you have multiple Twitter Organic connectors in Fivetran and would like to use this package on all of them simultaneously, we have provided functionality to do so.
+If you have multiple Twitter Organic connections in Fivetran and would like to use this package on all of them simultaneously, we have provided functionality to do so.
 The package will union all of the data together and pass the unioned table(s) into the final models.
 You will be able to see which source it came from in the `source_relation` column(s) of each model.
 To use this functionality, you will need to set either (**note that you cannot use both**) the `union_schemas` or `union_databases` variables:

 ```yml
 # dbt_project.yml